dojot/docs/source/internal-communication.rst

 is highly dependent on how each IoT agent works).
 It must, though, send a message to Kafka to inform other components of all new data that the device just sent.
-This is shown in :numref:`IoT agent - kafka`, in this case we are using tenant admin.
+This is shown in :numref:`IoT agent - kafka`, in this case we are using the tenant `admin`.

 .. _IoT agent - kafka:
 .. uml::